dendronhq/dendron-site/vault/dendron.ref.commands.md

 ### Random Note

 Navigates to a random note in the workspace.
 By default, all notes are included in the set that can be navigated to with this command.
-This can be adjusted with the `randomNote` setting in the Dendron Config (see [[Configure (yaml)|dendron.topic.commands#configure-yaml]]).
+This can be adjusted with the `randomNote` setting in the Dendron Config (see [[Configure (yaml)|dendron.ref.commands#configure-yaml]]).

 ```yaml
 # Sample configuration in dendron.yml: